GabiBrawl/Nibunkatsu/README.md

-# Nibunkatsu One
+# Nibunkatsu One ✦ にぶんかつ
-## A Split Mechanical Keyboard Built with Hack Club Blueprint
+### A Split Mechanical Keyboard Built with Hack Club Blueprint

 ![Nibunkatsu One](assets/hero2.png)

-にぶんかつ ✦ Nibunkatsu One is a compact, ergonomic split keyboard designed for everyday typing and programming.
-Built using the ESP32-S3 microcontroller with KMK firmware, it features per-key RGB underglow, an OLED display, and a rotary encoder.
+Nibunkatsu One is a compact, ergonomic split keyboard designed for everyday typing and programming.
+Built using the ESP32-S3 microcontroller with KMK firmware, featuring per-key RGB underglow, an OLED display, and a rotary encoder.

+> にぶんかつ ✦ Nibunkatsu comes from the Japanese word for splitting in half.

 This project was created as part of [Hack Club Blueprint](https://blueprint.hackclub.com), a program that empowers high school students to design, build, and ship real hardware products.